 Chesters, 51 New Street, Worcester, Worcestershire, UK, +44 (0)1905 611 638

-Nestled in a cosy spot on one of Worcester’s most historic streets just steps from the Tudor House Museum, Singapore Restaurant’s motto is ‘little place, big taste’, and after one look at the menu this certainly rings true.
-Alongside plenty of classic Cantonese dishes – think familiar favourites like salt and pepper squid, Szechuan-style beef or roast duck with plum sauce – guests will also find a number of exotic Singaporean and Malaysian specialties like stir-fried crab with black pepper sauce and Malay sambal belacan with king prawn.
+Nestled in a cozy spot on one of Worcester’s most historic streets, just steps away from the Tudor House Museum, Singapore Restaurant’s motto is ‘little place, big taste’, and after one look at the menu this certainly rings true.
+Alongside plenty of classic Cantonese dishes – think familiar favorites like salt and pepper squid, Szechuan-style beef or roast duck with plum sauce – guests will also find a number of exotic Singaporean and Malaysian specialties like stir-fried crab with black pepper sauce and Malay sambal belacan with king prawn.
 Plenty of vegetarian dishes are served as well, from sweetcorn soup to deep-fried tofu, while Singapore Restaurant’s delectable desserts include the likes of New York vanilla cheesecake and lemon sorbet.

 Singapore Restaurant, 29 Friar Street, Worcester, Worcestershire, UK, +44 (0)1905 613 005

-When owners Nick and Chrissy Hunt opened Saffrons Bistro in 1995, they wanted to give the city a different kind of dining experience – one centred on eclectic but unpretentious food crafted from locally sourced Worcestershire produce – and more than 20 years later, they’re still going strong.
-The menu is largely British and European in flavour, with dishes like slow roast beef and stout casserole with shallots, bacon lardons, and root vegetables or pan-roasted cod with crayfish risotto, tenderstem broccoli, and beurre blanc, while desserts include indulgent sticky toffee puddings and limoncello syllabubs.
+When owners Nick and Chrissy Hunt opened Saffrons Bistro in 1995, they wanted to give the city a different kind of dining experience – one centered on eclectic but unpretentious food crafted from locally sourced Worcestershire produce – and more than 20 years later, they’re still going strong.
+The menu is largely British and European in flavor, with dishes like slow roast beef and stout casserole with shallots, bacon lardons, and root vegetables or pan-roasted cod with crayfish risotto, tenderstem broccoli, and beurre blanc, while desserts include indulgent sticky toffee puddings and limoncello syllabubs.
 For drinks there’s wine, champagne cocktails, and a great selection of gin– in fact, budding gin aficionados can learn more about the liquor at one of Saffrons Bistro’s regular gin tasting evenings.